 - rescue injured and neglected animals

-- assist with humane killing of animals and handling of animals that have died
+- assist with euthanising animals humanely and handling of animals that have died

 - maintain animal records

 - talk with the public and other staff.

 A kennel hand receives dogs and cats from their owners, tags them for identification, then exercises, feeds and grooms them.

 A pet groomer washes, dries, brushes, combs, cuts and styles pets' coats, and cares for their nails, ears, eyes and skin.
 They may specialise in creative special dye work and imaginative themes to enter competitions, or prepare purebred dogs and cats for shows.

 A pet shop attendant sells pet food and accessories as well as animals to customers.